MJeremy2017/design-patterns/iterator-pattern/README.md

 > The Composite Pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
 > Composite lets clients treat individual objects and compositions of objects uniformly.

+Compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly